-Sage Paul is an urban Dene woman and a member of English River First Nation.
-Based in Toronto, Sage is an artist, designer and innovative leader for Indigenous fashion, craft and textiles, championing family, sovereignty and resistance for balance.
+Sage Paul is an urban Denesuliné tskwe based in Toronto.
+She is a member of the English River First Nation.
+An award-winning artist and designer, Sage is also a recognized leader of Indigenous fashion, craft and textiles.
+Her work centres family, sovereignty and resistance for balance.
 She is a founding collective member and Artistic Director of Indigenous Fashion Week Toronto.

 Sage’s art and designs have been shown at the Art Gallery of Ontario’s First Thursday, Harbourfront Centre, The Centre for Craft, Creativity and Design (North Carolina, USA), and a curated program at Western Canada Fashion Week by Ociciwan Contemporary Art Collective.
 She has designed costumes for Kent Monkman, Darlene Naponse, Danis Goulet and more.
 Sage speaks about Indigenous fashion including engagements at Canada House (London, UK), The Walrus Magazine, Ryerson University, Toronto Women’s Fashion Week and South Africa Fashion Week.

 Most recently, Sage presented her collection “Giving Life” at Festival de Mode & Design (Montreal) and Ohtaapiahki Fashion Week (Calgary).